Electronic Dissertation Defense Process

 Step 3: A Request for Final Doctoral Examination form should be submitted a minimum of two weeks prior to the specific date of the defense.
 At this time you should deliver a copy of the dissertation to your outside examiner (note that your committee and the outside examiner will probably want a paper copy of the dissertation for purposes of the final examination, but it can be in pdf format if all involved are in agreement).
 Dissertations must be received by your committee two weeks prior to your exam.

 Step 4: After your Final Examination, you have 60 days to submit the final copy of your dissertation to the Graduate School in pdf format (or less than 60 days if you want to graduate that semester and the semester deadline is sooner) and a completed ETD Approval Form [PDF] , signed by your advisor and Director of Graduate Studies.
-Off-campus students can scan the ETD Approval Form after signing it and forward electronically to the advisor for signature who in turn can pass it to the DGS for signature, and lastly forward to the appropriate Degree Certification Officer.
-The ETD Approval Form may be submitted to us before or after you first submit the ETD to UKnowledge.
+Off-campus students can scan the ETD Approval Form after signing it and forward electronically to the advisor for signature who in turn can pass it to the DGS for signature, and lastly upload to UKnowledge (Additional Files) as part of your ETD.
+The ETD Approval Form may be uploaded when you first submit the ETD to UKnowledge, or at a later time, and can be viewed in the Supplemental Content area.
+The ETD Approval Form will not be accessible to the public when the ETD is approved.

-You are required to submit your dissertation for a format check to UKnowledge (click here for submission instructions).
-Your dissertation will be checked to ensure that it meets format requirements of the Graduate School.
-It is your responsibility to ensure that the ETD will display clearly and properly on a monitor when accessed, including working links so the ETD can be readily navigated (whether it is composed of a single or multiple files), that the printed pdf version will be clear and legible (including any figures or images); and that fonts have been properly embedded.
-You must also submit any reprint permission letters and any required third party software licenses (email message printouts are acceptable).
+You are required to submit your thesis for a format check to UKnowledge (click here for ETD Submission Guide).
+Your thesis will be checked to ensure that it meets format requirements of the Graduate School.
+It is your responsibility to ensure that the ETD will display clearly and properly on a monitor when accessed, including working links so the ETD can be readily navigated (whether it is composed of a single or multiple files), that the printed pdf version will be clear and legible (including any figures or images), and that fonts have been properly embedded.
+We also require copies of any reprint permission letters and any required third party software licenses.

 Final Submission checklist: